 6. Decide on a couple charities that honor your loved one’s legacy.

 It’s very common these days for friends and family to express their condolences by purchasing flowers, making donations to a designated charity or sending other sympathy gifts in lieu of flowers.
-These decisions are generally included within the obituary, mentioned during any funeral ceremonies or shared online if using an online memorial service like LifeWeb360.
+These decisions are generally included within the obituary, mentioned during any funeral ceremonies or shared online if using an online memorial service like Kudoboard or LifeWeb360.

 7. Publish obituary and notice to creditors